dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part2/FPVDemo_Part2_en.md

-﻿# DJI Mobile Android SDK Tutorial
+# DJI Mobile Android SDK Tutorial

 ## How to create a Camera Application: Part 2/2

 In Part 1, we implemented the basic FPV view which allowed us to see live video stream from our aircraft's camera.
 In this tutorial, we use the Inspire 1 as an example to show you how to add photo taking and video recording features to the app.
 Let's get started!

+You can download the final project for this tutorial here: <https://github.com/DJI-Mobile-SDK/Android-FPVDemo-Part2.git>

 ### 1. Implement the capture function